 Cervical cancer screening can be used to detect signs of HPV infections in the cervix.
 Although HPV infections themselves cannot be treated, the cervical abnormalities that these infections can cause over time can be treated.
-For more information, see HPV and Pap Test Results, HPV and Cancer, and the Human Papillomavirus (HPV) Vaccines and HPV and Pap Testing fact sheets.
+For more information, see HPV and Pap Test Results, HPV and Cancer, and the Human Papillomavirus (HPV) Vaccines fact sheet.

 Human T-Cell Leukemia/Lymphoma Virus Type 1 (HTLV-1)